 Scheduling an Interview

 In most cases, an in-person interview is required.
 As soon as USCIS approves the petition, the artist should contact the consulate to schedule an interview appointment.
+Wait times can vary, and security issues can cause delays.

 The U.S. Department of State is now posting online approximate wait times for consular visa processing.
 The Visa Wait Times Site provides average wait times for appointments and predicts the amount of time it will take each consulate to issue a visa.
 The wait times for artists are found under the description "all other nonimmigrant visas."
 Please note: Wait times represent averages and do not take into consideration the time it takes to return the passport to the artist, which varies but is typically within a week of the interview.
 Note that consulates will not generally issue a visa more than 90 days in advance of the validity period.